About

 The origins of Australia and New Zealand’s eDNA society stem from informal discussions between a motivated group of eDNA practitioners in late 2020.
 These discussions grew into several workshops, which resulted in a formal mission and the establishment of the first working groups a year later.
 Members of the society were involved in organising the first Australia/New Zealand eDNA conference, which was planned for early 2022, but postponed due to COVID19.
 By mid-2022, the SeDNAs website went live and the first results of the working groups (national best practice guidelines) were completed.
 The society is currently formalising its working structure, which should be completed buy the end of 2022.

-Core members include 35 researchers from 25 institutions across Australia and New Zealand.
-We are currently developing protocols to open membership to the wider community, as soon as these are formalised you will find more information on this website.
+We are currently finalising the administrative formalities to allow us to open membership to the wider community, as soon as these are formalised you will find more information on this website.

 Working groups